 This technique is easier compared to the Leica C10 method.
 When the rover was in scanning mode, press the start button at the side of Zeb-Revo head scanner and start button on Go-Pro Camera.
-The Zeb-Revo rover scanned the whole area by rotating the head scanner in 270 degree and range up to 15 meter.
+The Zeb-Revo rover scanned the whole area by rotating the head scanner in 270 degree and range up to 15m.
 After completing scanning process for the whole study area, the Zeb-Revo rover needs to be put back on the same platform for initialization.
 Press stop button and let the rover in stationary mode for approximately 5 to 10 seconds.
 The LED flash is switched to orange color for de-initialized.

-2.3.1 Transfer data to the computer: Once the rover finish the de-initialization, all the scanned data can be transferred right away from the scanner to the computer as shown in Figure 8.
+Once the rover finishes the de-initialization, all the scanned data can be transferred right away from the scanner to the computer as shown in Figure 8.
 All the data were in las. and laz. format and image was in Jpeg. format.
-The software used for transferring from Zeb-Revo rover to the computer is Geo Slam software.
+The software used for transferring from Zeb- Revo rover to the computer is Geo Slam software.